 {\sl Discussion.--} Measuring the bispectrum for only 190 triangles can improve constraints on the BAO scale by 14\%, corresponding to an increase in survey time of roughly 30\%.
+Our 14\% improvement with tailored triangles is comparable to the roughly 10\% improvement found by \cite{Pearson:2017wtw} using a more complete set of triangles, and the 6\% improvement of \cite{Slepian:2015qza}.
 More critically, our central finding is that the improvement depends not only on the \emph{number} of bispectrum measurements, but on the \emph{choice} of measurements.
-By selecting triangle configurations where interference effects amplify the BAO feature in the bispectrum, we obtain constraints with relatively few measurements, decreasing the number of mock catalogs needed to estimate the covariance matrix.
-Our method also opens a new avenue for numerically obtaining the cross covariance between $P$ and $B$, which is less easily treated with an analytic template than is the auto covariance.
-Additionally, our $(k_1, \delta, \theta)$ parameterization enables visualization of the bispectrum BAO feature in simple 1-D plots (Fig.~\ref{fig:sim_destructive_constructive}).
+By selecting triangle configurations where interference effects amplify the BAO feature in the bispectrum, we obtain constraints with relatively few measurements, decreasing the number of mock catalogs needed to estimate the covariance matrix ${\bf C}$.
+Our method also opens a new avenue for numerically obtaining the cross covariance between $P$ and $B$, which is less easily treated with an analytic template than is the autocovariance.
+Additionally, our $(k_1, \delta, \theta)$ parametrization enables visualization of the bispectrum BAO feature in simple 1D plots (Fig.~\ref{fig:sim_destructive_constructive}).